The European Profiling Grid

 The European Profiling Grid, or EPG, is a framework with descriptors spanning six ‘development phases’ in a language teacher’s professional evolution.

-The EPG is available in 13 languages and is being used by schools, universities and language teaching institutions in a number of countries to help teachers assess their professional strengths and training needs.
+The EPG is available in 13 languages and is being used by schools, universities and language teaching institutions in many countries to help language teachers assess their professional strengths and training needs, and to support people who are managing and supporting teachers.

 The descriptors in the Profiling Grid cover four key areas: